 World War Z

-Based on the by Max Brooks, this virus outbreak movie stars Brad Pitt as ex-United Nations investigator Gerry Lane.
+Based on the novel of the same name by Max Brooks, this virus outbreak movie stars Brad Pitt as ex-United Nations investigator Gerry Lane.
 As a lethal zombie virus sweeps over the globe, Gerry fights to keep his family safe and races to stop the spread of the plague.
 Governments and armies collapse under the crush of the pandemic, and Lane’s desperation takes him all over the world in search of a solution.

 The Andromeda Strain

-This 1971 science fiction thriller is based on the Michael Crichton .
+This 1971 science fiction thriller is based on the Michael Crichton novel of the same name.
 After a U.S. military satellite crashes in Piedmont, New Mexico, most of the town’s residents fall sick and die.
 An elite scientific team—Dr. Jeremy Stone (Arthur Hill), Dr. Mark Hall (James Olson), Dr. Charles Dutton (David Wayne), and Dr. Ruth Leavitt (Kate Reid)—gather to find a way to stop the deadly space contagion from spreading.

 In the future of 2035, the world's human population is devastated by an infectious disease, leaving the survivors to carry out their lives below ground.
 Convict James Cole (Bruce Willis) is sent on a time-traveling mission to 1996 in order to gain information on ways to stop the spread of the man-made virus.
 However, with the imprecise nature of time travel, Cole’s mission brings forward new complications for both him and the human race.